JoshStrobl/Frala/README.md

 ## About

 Frala is fragment and translation engine.

+**Features:**

-Frala enables you to separate out files into "fragments" and import / re-use them elsewhere.
-Frala also enables your content to be multi-lingual through the use of "terms".
-With terms, you can specify the term name, languages and the language's value for the word.
+- Frala enables you to separate out files into "fragments" and import / re-use them elsewhere.
+- Frala enables your content to be multi-lingual through the use of "Terms".
+With Terms, you can specify the term name, languages and the language's value for the word.
+- Frala interfaces with the standarized gettext PO files for translations, enabling you to convert to and from PO files / Frala Terms.

+**Current Version:** `0.3`

 **License:** `Apache 2.0`

-TODO:
+**TODO:**

-- [ ] Implement Term JSON to .po and .po to Term JSON converters.
+- [ ] Implement CLI tool that leverages the core Frala package to enable usage of functionality without needing to implement the package
+ - *though really, you should -- totally no bias /s*.

 ### Syntax

-Frala does all this by using a syntax similar to JSON and Mustache, in that it leverages `{` and `}`.
+Frala does all this by using a syntax similar to JSON and Mustache, in that it leverages `{{` and `}}`.

 **Example Fragment:** In the example below, we are importing a Fragment.
 Note that we are using an HTML file in this example, but any file type works.

-`{ type="fragment" src="file.html" }`
+`{{ type="fragment" src="file.html" }}`

 **Example Term:** In the example below, we are importing a Term.
 In our config, we have a term specified for "hello" in the Finnish `fi` language.

-`{ type="term" lang="fi" src="hello" }`
+`{{ type="term" lang="fi" src="hello" }}`

 ### Config